harkoslav/BioInformatics-Project-2019/README.md

 ecoli = 0 (0 for lambda or 1 for ecoli)
 ```

-Example tu run from terminal for the same default input:
+Example to run from terminal for the same default input:
 `./main.o 15 5 12 15 0`